Exploring the role of Leggett-Garg inequality for quantum cryptography

-We thank C. Brukner, N. Brunner, V. Ranjith and P. Mandayam for helpful comments on the earlier version of this paper.
+We thank C. Brukner, N. Brunner, V. Ranjith and P. Mandayam for helpful comments.
 SA acknowledges support through the INSPIRE fellowship [IF120025] by DST, Govt. of India, and Manipal University graduate program.
-RS and DH acknowledge support from the DST for projects SR/S2/LOP-02/2012 and SR/S2/PU-16/2007, respectively.
+RS and DH acknowledge support from the DST for projects SR/S2/LOP-02/2012 and SR/S2/LOP-08/2013, respectively.
 DH thanks Center for Science, Kolkata, for support.
-He also thanks Raman Research Institute, Bangalore for hospitality during his visit when this work was initiated.

-\section{\textit{Monogamy in the case of temporal correlations.}}
+\section{Monogamy in the case of temporal correlations}

 Let Alice and Bob establish correlations by sequentially measuring observables $\hat{x}$ and $\hat{y}$ on a given qubit at respective instants $t_1$ and $t_2$.
 The probability for Bob to obtain outcome $\beta$ on input $\hat{x}$, after Alice obtained outcome $\alpha$ on input $\hat{x}$ is: \begin{widetext}